gajus/eslint-plugin-jsdoc/README.md

 }
 ```

-Or you can simply add the following to `.eslintrc`, which enables the rules commented
+Or you can simply add the following to [.eslintrc.*](https://eslint.org/docs/user-guide/configuring#configuration-file-formats)
-above as "recommended":
+, which enables the rules commented above as "recommended":

 ```json
 {